flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 [Read more about LINDI here](https://github.com/NeurodataWithoutBorders/lindi/tree/additional-url-resolver).
 Note that this link points to a development branch of LINDI that describes the features that Dendro uses.
 It is not yet agreed upon and settled.
 Hopefully this will merge into the main branch soon.

-Still to figure out: whether we will have LINDI/Dandi integration and what that will look like.
+The newest features of LINDI are not yet merged into the main branch and it's not clear how the future of LINDI/Dandi integration will look.

-For now you can use the lindi Python package to read .lindi.json and .lindi.tar files as though they were HDF5 files, and you can even use pynwb!
+For now you can use the lindi Python package (version 0.4.0a2) to read .lindi.json and .lindi.tar files as though they were HDF5 files, and you can even use pynwb!

 For example, to load that embedding object in Python, do the following.
 * [Open it in Neurosift](https://neurosift.app/?p=/nwb&url=https://tempory.net/f/dendro/f/hello_world_service/hello_cebra/cebra_nwb_embedding_6/ujOk88BJmLM1zjGH4Xwr/output/output.nwb.lindi.tar&dandisetId=000140&dandisetVersion=draft&st=lindi&tab=neurodata-item:/processing/CEBRA/embedding|TimeSeries)
 * Click on the "Load in Python" link in the left panel.

-You should see something like this:
+You should see something like this (copy it into your Jupyter notebook, e.g, on Dandihub):

 ```python
 import lindi